Who will be Tunisia's next president? Here's the shortlist

 Backed by his party, which is now the second-largest party in parliament, Chahed was able to secure 30 signatures from MPs.

-The forty-year-old agricultural engineer was appointed the head of government by Essebsi in August 2016.
+The then forty-year-old agricultural engineer was appointed the head of government by Essebsi in August 2016.
 However, disagreements with Nidaa Tounes prompted him to create Tahya Tounes three months ago.

 Chahed had been urged to resign if he was considering running for president, although there is no law prohibiting him from running while remaining in his position as head of government.